 When two linked bars are nearly parallel their connecting joint can easily flip orientations and cause the linkage to lock.
 This phenomena is known as a "Dead Point".
-Here's an example of what Klann Ver 1 experienced, since it used a configuration of the linkage where the "shoulder" joint came close to being straight :
+Here's an example of what Klann Ver 1 experienced, since it used a configuration of the linkage where the "knee" joint came close to being straight :

 The below right picture is near the Dead Point, where two bars highlighted in red are nearly parallel:

 Due to the force on the foot, the joint can "flip" as shown below, which causes the linkage to lock::

 Linkages need to prevent joints from ‘flipping' at these Dead Points.
 Below are a few ideas to prevent joints from flipping in LEGO builds.

 This solution for Klann Ver 1 simply blocked the joint from flipping by the addition of a 2-hole red LEGO beam: